gromacs/gromacs/docs/user-guide/faq.rst

    the main simulation engine :ref:`mdrun <gmx mdrun>`.
 Generally that is desirable when running on a multi-node cluster, and necessary when using multi-simulation algorithms.
-Usually also installing a build of GROMACS configured without MPI is convenient for users.
+Usually also installing a build of |Gromacs| configured without MPI is convenient for users.

 #.
 Should my version be compiled using double precision?